The What, Why and How of it

 -The number of sessions required to complete learning puja would depend on the ability of the students.

--Sessions would be held over Google Hangouts, which can be accessed on the computer or even on the mobile phone.
+-Sessions would be held over Whatsapp video calling, which can be accessed on the computer or even on the mobile phone.

 – It is preferred that those interested in learning the Puja Vidhanam follow a vegetarian diet (unless for medical reasons).

 For more details contact: firstname.lastname@example.org or contact on whatsapp no. +91 9869538090